Dave Donaldson (footballer, born 1954): Career

 Donaldson was born in Islington, London, and was an England schoolboy international before beginning his football career with Arsenal.
 He was a member of their 1971 FA Youth Cup-winning side, but never broke through to the first team.
-In June 1973, he transferred to Second Division club Millwall for £5,000.
+In May 1973, he was snapped up Second Division Millwall after being released by Arsenal on a Free Transfer.
 The team were relegated in 1975, and Donaldson helped them achieve promotion back to the Second Division in 1975–76, and made 258 appearances in all competitions over a six-and-a-half-year period.
 He acted as an emergency goalkeeper three times during his Millwall career.
 He spent the summer of 1979 with the Los Angeles Skyhawks of the American Soccer League, and on 5 February 1980, signed for Second Division Cambridge United for a fee of £50,000.
 He made 132 league appearances for Cambridge and was featured in a 2002 book, Cambridge United: 101 Golden Greats.
 In 1984, he moved on to Royston Town of the Isthmian League.